 - Are there gas stations in the area?

 Yes.
-The Hawk’s Center is only 5 minutes away from our property.
+Harper's Gas and More is only 5 minutes away from our property.
 It also serves as a small convenient store.
 More gas stations can be found closer to the main highways of SR 33 and SR 23 before entering Hocking Hills.

 - What are your favorite things to do while in the Hocking Hills?